 - Wear correct footwear.
 Peripheral vascular disease is relatively common in people with diabetes and often affects the feet.

 - Exercise at the same time each day.
-Exercising at a similar time, intensity, and duration each day helps you to get to know your own blood glucose response to exercise training.
+Exercising at a similar time, intensity, and duration each day helps you get to know your own blood glucose response to exercise.

 - In case of emergency, wear an identification bracelet while exercising.

 - Be aware of signs of hypoglycemia (low blood sugar) during and after exercise.
 Signs include feeling shaky, having an unusually rapid heartbeat or experiencing vision changes.